A Book Report on Paschal Beverly Randolph: A 19th-Century Black American Spiritualist, Rosicrucian, and Sex Magician

 There was also a rumor that Randolph and Blavatsky had often telepathically communicated—even though they had never met—based on an account from Blavatsky's personal friend.
 One such "connection" involved a trance duel, which led to Randolph's supposed death by suicide!
 The story is that Blavatsky had a vision of Randolph pointing a gun at her, and then at the last second shot himself instead.

 According to a story given by another friend of Blavatsky, he had seen some of Randolph’s books in her rooms.
 She seemed to respect his work, but on the other hand she said awful and racist things about him, as reflected in an account in which she called him the N-word.
 (After reading this, I did a google search and found that some of her work has problematic and racist ideas on something she called "Root Race" levels of evolution, and she wrote negatively regarding Judaism, both of which have been criticized for inspiring the Nazis.
-Though her Theosophy supporters say the Root Race levels, like one she named the Aryan level, doesn't mean how it sounds.
-They say she never condoned violence and believed that all humans were equal, and she specifically established "the principle of universal brotherhood" as the First Object of the Theosophical Society. )
+Her Theosophy supporters say the Root Race levels, like one she named the Aryan level, doesn't mean how it sounds.
+Theosophy successors say she never condoned violence and believed that all humans were equal, and that she specifically established "the principle of universal brotherhood" as the First Object of the Theosophical Society. )

 Blavatsky also referred to Randolph as the “half-initiated seer.”
 Though it seems strange that she would disparage him like that because when she visited New York in 1873, she called herself a Rosicrucian when she had not been initiated.
 (In 1861, Randolph had established the earliest known Rosicrucian lodge in the United States—in San Francisco.)